themanyone/SvgToGcode/README.md

 But it has some extra capabilities that can be tested from the command line with the added [testing/svg2gcode.py](testing/svg2gcode.py).
 This example uses a custom interface to map line width to laser power.
 Line widths from 0 to 1 mm in the svg are multiplied x 1000 to achieve laser power levels from 0 to 1000.

-Todo: Translate line darkness into laser power, and line width into speed.
+Todo: Translate color into speed.
+It should speed up to 10x faster for lighter colors.

 ----------------